lolaent/create-react-app/packages/react-scripts/template/README.md

 ### `npm run build` silently fails

 It is reported that `npm run build` can fail on machines with no swap space, which is common in cloud environments.
 If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you’re building on, or build the project locally.

+## Analyzing Bundle Size

+If you want to see what is in your webpack bundle run a build with `WEBPACK_ANALYZE=true` For more details see: [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer)

 ## Something Missing?